react-native-community/discussions-and-proposals/proposals/0006-react-native-monorepo.md

 - Most of it needs to be tackled in "one fell swoop"
 - Old open pull requests will likely need to be rebased and re-arranged
-- Some of the native build scripts (gradle, BUCK, xcode, etc.) and CI scripts and config will need to be updated for the new code locations
+- Some of the native build scripts (Gradle, BUCK, Xcode, etc.) and CI scripts and config will need to be updated for the new code locations

 - _(Adding this bullet point to easily allow comments on other drawbacks that might have not been considered)_